The official nominations list for the EA British Academy Children's Awards have been announced.

-The Video Game award pits the cerebral pleasures of Guinness World Records: The Videogame and Professor Layton and the Curious Village, against the action-packed LEGO Batman: The Videogame and the frenetic racer Mario Kart Wii.
-Meanwhile, the innovative Interactive category continues to go from strength to strength, with Bow Street Runner and Meta4orce up against Moshi Monsters and Questionaut for this year’s award.
+The award pits the cerebral pleasures of Guinness World Records: The Videogame and Professor Layton and the Curious Village, against the action-packed LEGO Batman: The Videogame and the frenetic racer Mario Kart Wii.
+Meanwhile, the innovative category continues to go from strength to strength, with Bow Street Runner and Meta4orce up against Moshi Monsters and Questionaut for this year’s award.

-In the Factual category, Serious Andes is once again nominated, this time going up against the hard-hitting Newsround on Knives, Nick News: Nick’s Big Green Challenge and The Smoke House.
+In the category, Serious Andes is once again nominated, this time going up against the hard-hitting Newsround on Knives, Nick News: Nick’s Big Green Challenge and The Smoke House.

 The Academy’s mission is to support, develop and promote all the art forms of the moving image, by identifying and rewarding excellence, inspiring practitioners and benefiting the public.
 The Academy’s 6000+ membership comprises experts in film, television and video games - directors, producers, actors, developers, publishers, cameramen, writers, make-up artists, editors, sound engineers etc - indeed anyone who plays a vital role in the creation of a film, television programme or video game.